 Such a simple step makes all the difference in the world!
 So, if you've been let down with homemade roasted pumpkin seeds in the past, give this recipe a try and prepare to have your mind changed.

-- Cinnamon and sweetener – Simply toss the seeds into a mixture of 1 tsp cinnamon and 1/4 cup of sweetener (I use Monk Fruit) immediately after the oil.
+- Cinnamon - Simply toss the seeds into a mixture of 1 teaspoon cinnamon and ¼ cup of sugar or sugar substitute sweetener (I use Monk Fruit) immediately after the oil, then bake them according to the instructions.

 - Cajun, Ranch, or Tajin seasoning - after spreading on the baking sheet, toss with seasoning to taste